by Midwest Sport Editorial

 Michigan State Spartans

 Tom Izzo reloaded through the portal and has a top-5 recruiting class meshing with experienced upperclassmen.
-This might be Izzo's best defensive team in years.
+This might be Izzo's best defensive team in years — long, athletic, and relentless on the boards.
+The point guard might be the best pure floor general in college basketball, and the team plays with the toughness Izzo demands.

 Illinois Fighting Illini

-The combination of elite guard play and improved frontcourt depth makes Illinois dangerous in March.
-The non-conference schedule will tell us a lot early.
+The combination of elite guard play and improved frontcourt depth makes Illinois the most dangerous team when firing on all cylinders.
+The non-conference schedule will tell us a lot early — games against ranked opponents in November and December will reveal the ceiling.

 The Next Tier